VSCodeVim/Vim/README.md

 :white_check_mark:  | E                         | forward to the end of the Nth blank-separated WORD
 :white_check_mark:  | b                         | words backward
 :white_check_mark:  | B                         | N blank-separated WORDS backward
-                    | ge                        | backward to the end of the Nth word
+:white_check_mark:  | ge                        | backward to the end of the Nth word
-                    | gE                        | backward to the end of the Nth blank-separated WORD
+:white_check_mark:  | gE                        | backward to the end of the Nth blank-separated WORD

 ### Insert Mode Commands
 Status              | Key                       | Description